 The Paralegal Office of United Legal Services May Be Your Right Choice.

 Employment Law Issues Include:

 Employer or Employee

-United Legal Services offers legal help to clients in Markham, Barrie, Greater Toronto Area, Hamilton, Ottawa, and North York, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+United Legal Services offers legal help to clients in Markham, Kitchener, Barrie, Mississauga, Kingston, and North York, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.